 Other ways to get help with your mortgage payments

 If your financial hardship is temporary, the Flex Modification program might not be the right fit for you.
 Here are some alternatives to consider:

 Forbearance: Your lender might offer forbearance, which pauses your monthly payments for a period set by the lender.
-This doesn’t erase what you owe, though, so you’ll need to get caught up on those payments later.
+This doesn’t erase what you owe, though, so you’ll need to catch up on those payments later.

 In-house modification: Many mortgage lenders have created their own in-house modification programs that come with different terms than the FMP.
 Contact your lender to find out if it offers a program that could be a better fit.

-Charitable organizations: Some charities provide housing assistance, though eligibility requirements and the extent of the assistance can vary from organization to organization.
+Charitable organizations: Some charities provide housing assistance, though eligibility requirements and the extent of the assistance can vary by organization.
 Examples include The United Way, The Salvation Army, Catholic Charities USA and St. Vincent de Paul Society of Marin County.

 Friends and family: Depending on your situation, you might be able to ask for help from people in your circle of friends and family members.
 Just be sure to understand the potential impact such a request could have on your relationship, especially if you can’t pay them back.

-Whatever you do, take your time to research and compare all of your options to come up with the one that’s best suited to your situation and needs.
+Whatever you do, take your time to research and compare your options to come up with the one that’s best suited to your situation and needs.